Common Money Mistakes Tourists Make in Jamaica (And How to Avoid Them)

 3) Carrying large US bills ($50 / $100) Avoid

-Better move: Carry smaller bills ($5, $10, $20) for everyday spending.
+Better move: Carry smaller USD bills ($5, $10, $20) and keep your larger notes for hotels.

 4) Assuming one exchange rate applies everywhere Reality